CONVEX

 What to Watch

-• Inflation differentials between the U.S. and major trading partners as inputs to relative PPP models
+• Inflation differentials: track CPI divergences between the U.S. and major trading partners as real-time inputs for relative PPP models, widening differentials are an early warning of future spot pressure

 Frequently Asked Questions

-Does PPP work as a short-term FX trading signal?
+Can PPP be used as a short-term FX trading signal?

-What is the difference between PPP GDP and nominal GDP?
+What is the difference between absolute PPP and relative PPP?

 Purchasing Power Parity is one of the signals monitored daily in the AI-driven macro analysis on Convex Trading.
 The platform synthesises data across monetary policy, credit, sentiment, and on-chain metrics to generate actionable trade recommendations.
 Create a free account to build your own signal layer and see how Purchasing Power Parity is influencing current positions.